clarkfitzg/Rarrow/README.md

 make install
 ```

-To install Rarrow locally for development from within the `Rarrow`
+To install Rarrow from within the `Rarrow` directory run:
-directory run:

 ```
 ./configure